Mixed-use development planned for South Middleton

 “The feedback that we’ve received, as far as this has been discussed, has been very positive.
 I think the project that’s being proposed meets a need and a demand that’s being sought after in this community,” Adams said.

-The developer, Integrated Partners LLC. still has to submit a master plan and land development plan to the township.
+The developer, Integrated Partners, LLC, still has to submit a finalized plan in addition to a land development plan to the township.
 If all goes as planned, construction could start later this year.